tsfeith-epfl/Image-Processing/README.md

 - DFT operator
   - ????

+The tests implemented on release (16/12/2022) get a line coverage of ~90%.
+While coverage is just a metric, and it shouldn't be the only metric used to evaluate the quality of the tests, it is a good indicator of the quality of the tests.

 For a more detailed description of the tests, please refer to the files in the `tests` folder.
 The test names should be self-explanatory.